 You can also open and close your pot lid or insulated cooking core to modify the temperature of your food.
 Or, you can remove your food from the solar cooker completely and allow your cooker to cool before putting it back to finish cooking.

 This is about the trickiest part of using a solar cooker.
-But, with practice, you'll be as good with your solar cooker as you are with your stove top.
+However, with practice, you’ll be as good with your solar cooker as you are with your stovetop.

 Step 4: Sample and Serve

 Although controlling temperature is a bit more tricky at first with a solar cooker, fundamentally you are still just cooking food as you would over an open fire or stovetop burner.
 When your food is ready, you can remove it from heat and serve as usual.

 You may want to use a thermometer for meat dishes to make sure you achieved safe cooking temperatures at the outset.
 You may also have to use the fork or toothpick test method to make sure things like cake batter or casseroles are cooked all the way through.

 Your solar cooker is only as good as its solar collection surfaces.
 So, if you’ve made any messes, make sure to wipe those up before you put your cooker away.

 Even the best solar collection surfaces won’t stand up to regular scrubbing.
 That’s why cleaning before stuff gets stuck on dried is really important for maintaining solar cookers.

 Once you get the hang of using solar cookers, you can use them as you would both an oven and a stovetop burner.
 You will need to practice and pay close attention to master the heating and cooling nuances of your solar cooker.
 However, with time, you can be cooking outside every somewhat sunny day, if you want to.

 Here are some more tips to help you master solar cooking sooner rather than later.